 To avoid becoming impulsive and seeking immediate gratification, avoiding debt means asking yourself whether you would be willing to forfeit your financial independence for it.

-“Every time you raise your lifestyle, without raising your savings and then investments to the same degree you’re making it less likely that you’ll achieve financial independence.”
+“Every time you raise your lifestyle, without raising your savings and investments to the same degree, you’re making it less likely that you’ll achieve financial independence.”

 Saving is critical

 It usually flows towards those who already have an adequate reserve of it.

 That’s no coincidence: such people have set their course by saving a significant portion of their income (starting at 10% if you are in your twenties) and living simple lives that aren’t built on luxuries.

 Those of us who can’t resist those luxuries would do well to take a look at why we crave them.

 Often, it comes down to craving the dopamine boost that comes when you make an indulgent purchase.

 “If you don’t develop your own brand, you will become a consumer of other people’s brands to make yourself feel better.”

 - Create a business that serves ever greater numbers of people.
 Wealthy people have a work ethic; they uncover people’s needs and find a way to serve them.